Why are you called British Future?

 Do you have a party political agenda?

 No. British Future is non-partisan and committed to engaging with people across the right, left and centre of the political spectrum, and those of no fixed view, wherever people are willing to engage in a constructive debate about the challenges we face and the choices we could make to address them.
-We have applied for charitable status and also intend to operate under the constraints which charities face while that application is pending.
+We are a registered charity and operate according to the guidance of the Charity Commission.

 Our staff and Trustee team includes people with a range of different backgrounds, including one of David Cameron’s speechwriters for the General Election 2010; an ex Liberal Democrat candidate and the director of a centre-left think-tank, while the majority have no partisan connections.